 We are pleased to announce the opening of The Bike Nest, Creighton's

 Co-operative Bike Project.
 Staffed by students, this shop encourages you to bring in your bike to learn how to do small repairs yourself.
-The Bike Nest has a limited selection of items, such as tubes and repair kits, but in cases of larger repairs, you'll need to provide your own supplies (available at local bike shops such as GreenStreet Cycles and the Community Bike Project Omaha).
+The Bike Nest has a limited selection of items, such as tubes and repair kits, but in cases of larger repairs, you'll need to provide your own supplies (available at local bike shops).

 Funding for the tools was provided by a grant from the Community Bike Project Omaha.
 We are deeply grateful for this support.